Cyber Risk Assessment for Capital Management: Introduction

-\item The paper presents a novel application of collective risk modeling and Pareto optimization, which are rarely discussed in the context of cyber risk.
-It presents that for cyber risk management in a business environment, there are competing priorities and objectives, and those techniques are well-suited for such a problem.
+{The main contribution of this paper is three-fold.
+First, this paper establishes a unifying framework that integrates the component and structure information of cyber systems with actuarial risk assessment and capital allocation approaches.
+It is a unique extension of the cascade model in \citet{Bohme2019} and the classic security investment model in \citet{Gordon2002}.
+Second, the framework is compatible and can be implemented along with the existing standards for cybersecurity, such as the CIS Controls.
+This feature is important for the practicality of a cyber risk management method but is generally missing in the quantitative methods that have been proposed.
+Lastly, the paper presents a novel application of collective risk modeling and Pareto optimization, which are rarely discussed in the context of cyber risk.
+It presents that for cyber risk management in a business environment, there are competing priorities and objectives, and those techniques are well-suited for such a problem.}